 Cats are well known for their love of sleep.
-They can sleep between 12 - 18 hours a day, which is twice that of adult humans.
+They can sleep up to 16 hours a day, twice that of adult humans.
 Kittens and senior cats sleep more than adult cats.

 Changes to the sleep pattern of your cat can be an indicator he is not well.
 If you notice any changes to your cat’s sleep patterns, it is advisable to see your vet as it could be an early symptom of illness or depression.